by Sellick Partnership | 5 March 2021

 - End of Financial Year Awards

 To celebrate the end of each financial year, we hold a three-course awards lunch where we present the results of our previous financial year and hear from key stakeholders within the business who update everyone on divisional growth and strategies for the upcoming year.
-We also awards employees with trophies which recognises the achievement of individuals and teams across the business over the past 12 months.
+We also award employees with trophies which recognises the achievement of individuals and teams across the business over the past 12 months.
+Each year at the Christmas Party we also celebrate anniversary milestones, and so if any employee has been with the business 5, 10 or 15 years then we present them with a gift and card at this event.
 This is a great way for us to show how much we appreciate our employees and the work they do.

 One of the most exciting events at Sellick Partnership is our annual Teambuilding weekend — the whole business takes part, meeting in a secret location, announced a couple of days before the event and teams are faced with a variety of activities.